csartisan/docs/docs/getting-started/md/index.md

 #### Flavor

 Every platform uses different tools to display Markdown.
 Editors that have distinct pairings of tools are described with different "flavors" of Markdown.
 Basically, they are like regional dialects.
-It is important to pick an editor with a similar flavor to that of our website because you may not have the same formatting support from either.
 Here at the Artisan, we use "Jekyll Flavored" Markdown.
 You'll learn what that means in a little bit, so don't worry about it right now.

-## Choosing a Markdown Editor

-First, let's pick an editor.
-Each option has a list of pros and cons that will help you decide which to learn with.
-Once you select one, you can start learning how to write in Markdown.

-### Dillinger
+## Dillinger
 [Dillinger](https://dillinger.io) is a web-based, cloud-enabled platform for editing, previewing, and exporting Markdown.
 It can export into Dropbox, Google Drive, and even GitHub.

-Dillinger is the recommended choice for all beginners looking to learn Markdown.
+The rest of this guide is made to guide you through using Dillinger.

 |Pros |Cons |
 |-----|-----|